Rhino and Elephant Conservation Project

 Day 15 - Return Home: Today is your final day, so after saying goodbye to your fellow volunteers and the project team, you will be transferred back to the airport to catch your return flight home or to continue with your independent travel plans.

-Start Dates & Prices
+Durations & Prices

-To secure a place on this project a deposit of $245 is required at the time of booking, with the remaining balance due any time up to 60 days prior to your start date.
+To secure a place on this project, a deposit of $245 is required at the time of booking.
+The remaining balance is due 60 days before your start date.

 Duration Price